Salta al contenuto principale

 A colpo d'occhio

-It is most common in people with swallowing difficulties, such as the very old, very young, or those with neurological conditions.
+• It is common in people with swallowing difficulties, such as the very elderly, very young, or those with neurological conditions.

-Symptoms include cough, fever, feeling unwell, breathlessness, and a rapid pulse.
+• Symptoms include cough, fever, feeling unwell, and shortness of breath.

-Diagnosis is usually based on symptoms and examination, but blood tests or X-rays may be used.
+• Diagnosis is often clinical, but tests like blood tests, sputum culture, or X-rays may be used.

 What is aspiration pneumonia?